 Personal loans are a great tool if you want to make a big purchase or consolidate your debts into a single fixed monthly payment at a lower rate.

-Here is a list of the benefits and the drawbacks to consider when looking into personal loans.
+Here is a list of the pros and cons to consider when comparing personal loans.

 - You can use them for practically any purpose.